just-nibble/wallp-switch/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 A utility that randomly switches your desktop your wallpaper.
-It checks for wallpapers in your ~/Pictures/wallpaper directory
+It checks for wallpapers in your ~/Pictures/wallpaper directory by default this can be changed by using --folder="custom_folder" use --help to see list of options
 <p align="right">(<a href="#readme-top">back to top</a>)</p>